California VSV Outbreak Update

 Get notified when a verified disease outbreak is reported in your area by signing up for text alerts for your state or region.

-The horse resides at a private facility in Grey County.
+The horse is at a private facility in Pierce County and recently attended a horse show in Oregon.

 Stay on top of the most recent Horse Health news with